harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/cd-governance/harness-governance-quickstart.md

 ---
-title: Harness Policy As Code Quickstart
+title: Harness Policy As Code quickstart
 description: Learn how to use OPA policies in Harness to enforce governance across your DevOps processes.
 sidebar_position: 2
 ---

 :::note
-Currently, this feature is behind the Feature Flag `OPA_PIPELINE_GOVERNANCE`.
+Currently, this feature is behind the feature flag, `OPA_PIPELINE_GOVERNANCE`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 :::